nmaas-platform/nmaas-docs/docs/blog/posts/006_keycloak_integration.md

 ![Screenshoot_6](./img/006_nmaas_keycloak_integration/keycloak/Screenshot_6.png)
 - In the next step, select `Standard flow` to give the client access to OpenID Connect and `Client authentication` to set the access type as confidential access. <br/>
 ![Screenshoot_7](./img/006_nmaas_keycloak_integration/keycloak/Screenshot_7.png)
-- In the last step of creating a client to enable nmaas-platform to log in via Keycloak, specify `Valid redirect URIs` relative to the nmaas-platform service. <br/>
+- In the last step of creating a client to enable the nmaas-platform to log in via Keycloak, specify `Valid redirect URIs` relative to the nmaas-platform service. <br/>
 ![Screenshoot_8](./img/006_nmaas_keycloak_integration/keycloak/Screenshot_8.png)
 - After creating the client, go to the `Credentials` tab to copy the `Client secret`.
 It will be needed for the `OIDC_CLIENT_SECRET` environment variable. <br/>
 ![Screenshoot_9](./img/006_nmaas_keycloak_integration/keycloak/Screenshot_9.png)